LuisGC/blog/content/blog/2017/12/Normandy-a-brief-opinionated-guide.md

 We visited several landmarks related with Second World War, the Battle of Normandy and the Normandy landings.
 We didn't enter all the museums as they are apparently very similar, but we probably visited the most relevant ones.

-- **Musée Mémorial de la Bataille de Normandie**, one of the biggest colection of vehicles and weapons (mainly originals with some replicas).
+- **Musée Mémorial de la Bataille de Normandie**, one of the biggest collection of vehicles and weapons (mainly originals with some replicas).
 The way they present the collection may have aged too much, they would improve a lot if they changed the appearance of some posters and displays, and the approach of the signage in some areas.

 {{< image classes="image central" src="https://live.staticflickr.com/65535/48609145251_f7225f2089_o.jpg" title="Musée Mémorial de la Bataille de Normandie" >}}